lionkeng/mapbox-mcp-server/HTTP_TESTING_README.md

 // Test invalid parameters
 const errorResponse = await callHttpTool( httpTestConfig,
-  'MapboxGeocodingForward',
+  'forward_geocode_tool',
   {
-    query: 123, // Should be string
+    q: 123, // Should be string
     limit: 'invalid' // Should be number
   }
 );